aicb-ZhangLabs/Venus/README.md

 This is how to create indices in Venus.

 ## Virus Detection Module
-This module detects viral load and will output a list of infecting viral species or infected cell barcodes, depending on the input and the viral index used.
+This module detects viral load and will output a list of infecting viral species or infected cell barcodes, depending on the input and the viral index used. (* *Note: For out/file/name/prefix parameter, please do not include an end '/'.* *)

 For bulk single-end sequencing:
 ```